A guide to buttermilk, how it works, various substitutes, and how to use it in recipes to create incredibly moist food. Use it with confidence!

 What is buttermilk?

 Contrary to its name, buttermilk contains no actual butter.
 This title originally came from the process used to make it.
 After the butter was churned, the liquid at the bottom of the bowl was gathered to use in various recipes.
-These days, buttermilk is made much like yogurt.
+These days, it’s made much like yogurt.
 Bacterial cultures are added to low-fat milk and left to ferment for around 12 hours.
 This process is much quicker and allows for greater yield.
 It is called “cultured buttermilk.”

 Because of the lactic acid, it can last in the refrigerator for up to 2 weeks past the date printed on the bottle.
 If it separates, shake it well to combine.
 Powdered buttermilk can also be bought and stored for years in a cool, dry environment.
 If you find you have extra in the fridge and don’t want to use it right away, it can also be frozen.
 This is best done in small sections so it’s easier to thaw and use in a single serving.
 Make sure to measure how much goes in each container so you know how many sections you’ll need to thaw for your recipe.